GenericMappingTools/pygmt/.github/PULL_REQUEST_TEMPLATE.md

 **Notes**

-- You can write `/foramt` in the first line of a comment to automatically format your codes
+- You can write `/format` in the first line of a comment to lint the code automatically